 AIO Tests incorporate an AI-powered capability to assist in test case creation.
 This feature can help users generate new test ideas, suggest test steps, or even automatically create test cases based on requirements or existing data.
 By generative AI, teams can potentially accelerate test design, improve test coverage, and reduce the manual effort involved in software testing.

-AIO Tests supports the entire testing lifecycle, from test planning and design to execution and defect tracking.
+AIO Tests supports the entire testing lifecycle, from test planning and design to execution and tracking.
 It provides tools for managing test cycles, assigning tests to team members, recording test results, and linking failed tests to defects.
 This comprehensive approach ensures a smooth and traceable flow throughout the QA process.

-AIO Tests offers a range of 19+ reports and metrics that provide a clear overview of testing activities.
+AIO Tests offers a range of 20+ reports and metrics that provide a clear overview of testing activities.
 These cover key aspects like test coverage, execution status, pass/fail rates, and defect trends.
 This helps qa teams to make data-driven decisions, identify bottlenecks, and understand the overall software quality.

 AIO Tests is designed to integrate with popular automation frameworks and CI/CD tools, allowing for a unified view of both manual and automated test results.
 Furthermore, the platform offers customization options for workflows, fields, and statuses, enabling teams to tailor the tool to their specific processes and needs.